 An instrumental electro-prog extravaganza with maybe just a hint of Pink Floyd-esque psychedelia.
-It even has Monk chant...
+It even has a Monk chant!

-A really catchy track from brother Duato, with an infectious shuffle beat guaranteed to take up residence in your head.
+A really catchy track from brother Duato, with an infectious shuffle beat guaranteed to take up residence in your skull.
 Kind of a Steely Dan meets Dirty Loops sort of vibe.

 Built around an 808 groove lifted off an old cassette tape of the original version, this electro-funk tune was the "big finish" to the first FYM demo from 1984.